 “Hello?” he called into the nearly empty front room, loudly enough for his voice to carry deeper into the house.
 He waited, looked to his left at the truck, back into the room, then at the quiet street behind him.

 I hope you enjoyed this short story excerpt.
 If you’d like to have access to a private library of short stories, poetry, and excerpts from my novel while I write it, you can become a supporter on Patreon.
-You can sign up for as little as $2 per month, and the tiers with members-only access to my work start at $5 per month.
+Members-only access to my work starts at only $3 per month.